Inverses of Product Kernels and Flag Kernels on Graded Lie Groups: Inversion Theorem for Product Kernels

 \

-The non-isotropic Sobolev norms and the usual Euclidean Sobolev norms are related by the following two estimates.
-The first applies to the single-parameter setting; while the second applies to the 2-parameter setting.
+The non-isotropic Sobolev norms and the usual Euclidean Sobolev norms are related by the following estimate which follows from a straightforward adaptation of Proposition 5.1.27 p.274 in \cite{Str14} to which we refer the reader for the proof. \begin{proposition} For $k \in \N$, and $f \in C^{\infty}_0(\Omega)$, where $\Omega$ is a relatively compact open subset of $\R^{q_1} \times \R^{q_2}$,